threefoldtech/terraform-provider-grid/docs/resources/deployment.md

 Required:

 - `flist` (String) Flist used on this vm, e.g. https://hub.grid.tf/tf-official-apps/base:latest.flist.
 All flists could be found in `https://hub.grid.tf/`.
 - `name` (String) Vm (zmachine) workload name.
 This has to be unique within the deployment.
-Must contain only lowercase alphanumeric and hyphens.
+Must contain only lowercase alphanumeric.

 Optional: